nlesc-nano/Tutorials/docs/1_build_qd.rst

     >>> mol_new.write('cspbbr3_4.2nm_80Cl.xyz')

 The script is pretty self-explanatory: the .xyz coordinates are imported from our previously-built file (``'cspbbr3_4.2nm.xyz'``).
 A specifically built recipe, ``replace_surface``, is then able to recognize the requested ions from their chemical symbol (``symbol='Br'``) **only** at the nanocrystal surface and replace them with dummies (``symbol_new='Cl'``) in a new .xyz file (``'cspbbr3_4.2nm_80Cl.xyz'``).
 Since we aim at using oleate as a ligand, we specifically chose to replace Br ions, but this setup can be varied if needed.
 For example, if one aims at adding cationic ligands, the Cs ions will be replaced instead.
 The file also specifies the `fraction <https://cat.readthedocs.io/en/latest/4_optional.html#optional.core.subset.f>`_ of the atoms that are being replaced (80% in our case, hence the ``f=0.8`` in the script), their `distribution <https://cat.readthedocs.io/en/latest/4_optional.html#optional.core.subset.mode>`_ and the displacement factor used to recognize the surface ions (here 0.7).
+This latter parameter depends on the choice of the core so we suggest testing it first, as to ensure that the replacement of the surface ions by the dummies goes according to plan. (i.e. they are reasonably desplaced on the surface).

 CAT input: building the Quantum Dot